Characteristics and styling goal

 These can highlight the fact that you have wide hips and thick thighs, as they cling to your body curve.
 If you are looking to camouflage those areas, then avoid the pencil skirts that fit too tight to your body.

-A short that’s too short and too tight will draw attention to your thighs and maximize your actual size.
-Do avoid light wash denim shorts that highlights your weakest points.
-Stay away from any detailed designs, vivid colors, and embellishments which will make you look unbalanced.
+Short that are too short and too tight will draw attention to your thighs and maximize your actual size.
+Do avoid light-wash denim shorts that highlight your weakest points.
+Stay away from any detailed designs, vivid colors, and embellishments that will make you look unbalanced.
 Not only will this make you look heavy but also flabby as well.

 Ankle Strap Shoes

-Pointy shoes such as mules makes you look slender.
+Pointy shoes such as mules make you look slender.